Willie Mullins (racing driver)

 Willie Mullins (born September 30, 1980) is an American professional stock car racing owner-driver.
-He is currently scheduled to compete part-time in the ARCA Menards Series for his own team, Mullins Racing.
+He competes part-time in the ARCA Menards Series driving for his own team, Mullins Racing.

 Racing career

 Early racing career

-In 2006, he would win the SCCA V8 Grand National champion, along with receiving Rookie of the Year honors.
+In 2006, Mullins would win the SCCA V8 Grand National champion, along with receiving Rookie of the Year honors.

 ARCA Menards Series

-Throughout 2008–2012, he would race one-off events at New Jersey Motorsports Park, receiving a best of 15th in 2011.
+Throughout 2008–2012, Mullins would race one-off events at New Jersey Motorsports Park, scoring a best of fifteenth in 2011.

-In 2016, using a car acquired from the defunct Yates Racing, he would earn a top 10 finish at the season-opener at Daytona International Speedway.
+In 2016, using a car acquired from the defunct Yates Racing, Mullins earned a top-ten finish at the season-opener at Daytona International Speedway.
+He would also run at Talladega and New Jersey, finishing seventeenth and fifteenth respectively.

-In 2018, he would score a major upset second-place at the season-opener.
+In 2018, Mullins would score a major upset second-place at the season-opener.
+He would also run the race at Elko, finishing thirteenth.

-In 2019, he would finish last at Daytona due to a crash on lap 3.
+In 2019, Mullins would finish last at Daytona due to a crash on lap 3.
+He would run the at Charlotte and the second Pocono race, finishing seventeenth and fourteenth respectively.

-In 2020, he would partner his team with Fast Track Racing for two races that year.
+In 2020, after scoring a top ten for his team at Daytona, Mullins would partner his team with Fast Track Racing for two races.
+He finished eighteenth at Talladega and eleventh at Kentucky.

-In 2021, with equipment bought from the defunct KBR Development, he would manage another top-10 at Elko Speedway.
+In 2021, Mullins finished 28th at Daytona with a vibration issue.
+With equipment bought from the defunct KBR Development, he would score another top-ten finish at Elko Speedway.
+He would also run the race at Salem, finishing twelfth.

+In 2022, Mullins would again run three races, finishing fourteenth at Daytona, fifteenth at Talladega, and ninth at Elko.

+In 2023, Mullins ran at Daytona and Elko, finishing twentieth and eighth respectively.

+In 2024, Mullins would score his first career pole in the season-opener.
+He would finish 28th after being involved in a crash.
+He would return for the season finale at Toledo, finishing 9th.
+He was nominated for the 2025 Hoosier Heroes program later that year.
+He would be named as a winner in December.

 ARCA Menards Series East

-In 2020, he would run a one-off race at New Smyrna Speedway, finishing 20th.
+In 2020, Mullins ran a one-off race at New Smyrna Speedway, finishing twentieth.

-In 2021, he would once again race a one-off at New Smyrna, earning a top-ten.
+In 2021, Mullins would once again race a one-off at New Smyrna, earning a top-ten.